sousapedro/Newtonsoft.Json-for-Unity/README.md

 ## [Installation guide](https://github.com/jilleJr/Newtonsoft.Json-for-Unity/wiki/Installation-via-UPM)

 Click the header.
 It goes to the Wiki where the guide is now located.
-For reference, this is the url:
+Here is the raw url:

 <https://github.com/jilleJr/Newtonsoft.Json-for-Unity/wiki/Installation-via-UPM>